 Corporate profits in Japan seem to be staging an unexpected comeback.
 The BoJ Tankan business condition DI for large manufacturers showed a first improvement in the last 6 quarters.
 Smaller sized companies, both manufacturers and non-manufacturers, also showed improvements in their business condition in December.
 These results strongly indicate that corporate profits in Japan may have renewed its peak in the current quarter.
 Corporate managers seems cautious through.
 Despite the likely record profits, they still decided to cut capital investments in FY2016 and they expect business conditions to worsen in the coming quarter.
 We tend to sympathize with their cautious view.
 Demands may have recovered somewhat in the second half of 2016 and yen did depreciate rapidly, but there is nothing hard to grasp on to have confidence in its sustainability.
-After nearly 4 yours, Abenomics has very little to show in terms of structural reforms.
+After nearly 4 years, Abenomics has very little to show in terms of structural reforms.
 We continue to think that the growth in the Japanese economy lack robustness and the potential reward for taking risks seem limited.

 Japan finally caught up with other OECD countries in adopting SNA2008, the latest international standard for national accounts.
 Prime Minister Abe must be regretting not to have speeded up the efforts.
 The new set of statistics shows that the economy was growing much faster in 2014 and in 2015 than previously estimated.
 The inclusion of Research and Development as a part of capital expenditure, rather than intermediate inputs, seems to have boosted both the level and the growth rate of the economy.
 While we would caution not to confuse a change in the definition of GDP as an actual change in the economy, the newly found growth does imply that the higher value adding parts of the economy such as research and development are growing more rapidly than the rest of the economy.